dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

  235 Control over subordinate courts.
  236 Interpretation.
  237 Application of the provisions of this Chapter to certain class or classes of magistrates.
-## PART VII: THE STATES IN PART B OF THE FIRST SCHEDULE
+## PART 7: THE STATES IN PART B OF THE FIRST SCHEDULE
  238 [Repealed.]
-## PART VIII: THE UNION TERRITORIES
+## PART 8: THE UNION TERRITORIES
  239 Administration of Union territories.
  239A Creation of local Legislatures or Council of Ministers or both for certain Union territories.
  239AA Special provisions with respect to Delhi.